sylefeb/Silice/learn-silice/classroom/soc_wave_player/README.md

 > **Warning**: Double check the SPIscreen connection to the board, in particular the GND/VCC wires!

-> **Warning:**  When playing with audio, beware that the generate sounds can be loud and very high pitched (especially when debugging!).
+> **Warning:**  When playing with audio, beware that the generated sounds can be loud and very high pitched (especially when debugging!).
 Always reset volume to a minimum before programming the board.

 ## How to use

 > `make ulx3s FIRMWARE=<firmware>` where firmware is a C file (without extension) located in the `./firmware directory`.
+All files in `firmware` that start with `test_*` can be used to generate a firmware.

 For the board: `make ulx3s FIRMWARE=test_menu` (plug the ULX3S first).